DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 ### Third element: SERVICE

-Not that the ?geneLabel and ?variantLabel are not written down in the query, however the variables ?gene and ?variant are.
+Note that the ?geneLabel and ?variantLabel are not written down in the query, however the variables ?gene and ?variant are.
 This is possible with the last part of the query, the SERVICE element.
 By typing the word "Label" (including the capital!) behind the name of a variable, we can obtain the name of that variable, in stead of the identifier used by the RDF.
 A name makes much more sense to us humans, and allows us to interpret the results.

 ```sparql
 {